OpenVoiceOS/community-docs/docs/tts_server.md

 # OpenVoiceOS TTS Server

-Turn any OVOS TTS plugin into a micro service!
+Turn any OVOS TTS plugin into a microservice!

 ## Install